Darxo/Hardened/README.md

 - Combat Log entries about Hitpoints taking damage now also display the hitpoint value before the hit
 - Print combat log for hitpoint damage dealt, when an attack kills the target and include the hitpoints of the target before the kill
 - **Fling Back** (used by Unholds) now has an animation delay of 250ms (down from 750ms)
-- Improve automatic camera level adjustment, to make sure that neither the character itself (priority), nor any adjacent tiles within 1 level are hidden by hills
+- Improve automatic camera level adjustment, to make sure that you can always look at least 1 level upwards
-- Adjust camera level automatically after every move
+- Adjust camera level automatically whenever a player character finishes movement
+- Add Setting (on) for automatically adjusting the camera level, when previewing movement, to make sure that the targeted tile is visible and no adjacent tile is hidden by a hill.
+When you stop previewing a movement, reset the camera level to what it was previously
-- Add Setting (on) for automatically adjusting the camera level, whenever you preview a skill, so that none of your valid targets are hidden by hills
+- Add Setting (on) for automatically adjusting the camera level, whenever you preview a skill, so that as many valid targets as possible are visible at the same time.
+When you stop previewing a skill, reset the camera level to what it was previously
 - **Throw Fire Bomb** now only marks tiles for impact, if they would be affected by its fire damage.
 You can no longer throw it on a tile, if no tiles in the impact zone would be affected
 - Print a combat log whenever **Battle Flow** recover Fatigue
 - Display the actual minimum armor penetration damage in attack skills, instead of always showing a 0 there